process-analytics/bpmn-visualization-addons/packages/addons/README.md

 This is useful for example in "Process Discovery" scenario.
 The elements are identified by name only.
 Ids may be generated and not fully linked with the name of the elements.

 IMPORTANT: There is no guarantee that names are unique in the BPMN source.
-In case that there are several matches, `BpmnElementsSearcher` is doing filtering (see below).
+In case that there are several matches, `BpmnElementsSearcher` may do filtering (see below).

 #### Retrieving `ids`